freqtrade/freqtrade/docs/strategy-callbacks.md

 !!!
 Note
     If your custom pricing function return None or an invalid value, price will fall back to `proposed_rate`, which is based on the regular pricing configuration.

+!!!
+Note
+    Within this function you will have access to the Trade object, giving you the flexibility to adjust your current entry or exit price in relation to the current trade status.
+This object is available as soon as the first entry order associated with the trade is created.
 ### Custom order entry and exit price example

 ``` python